 top of page

-How Wo/Man's Best Friend Can Help Fix Low Back Pain
+How Dogs Can Help Heal Low Back Pain

-When you are sad or sick, your dog is often the first to know and the first to want to make you feel better.
-They shower you with attention and seldom leave our sides.
+When we are sad or sick, our dogs are often the first ones to sense it and the first to want to make us feel better.
+They shower us with attention and seldom leave our sides.
 How do they seem to know when we are sad or mad?
-It turns out that science has the answers.
+It turns out that science has the answers on how dogs can help heal low back pain....

 Oncology, psychology and rheumatology have all found unique ways that dogs can help heal their patients.